stelzo/ratslang/README.md

 ## Includes

-In Ratslang, assigning another `.rl` file to a namespace is not just intuitive; **it's how you perform an include operation**.
-This means the contents of the included file will be loaded into that specific namespace.
+In Ratslang, including is done by assigning a path to the current namespace.
+All variables will then get the respective prefix.

 ~~~awk
 = ./path_relative_to_current_file.rl